 Letters for Kids is just like Letters in the Mail, except intended for subscribers six years and older.
 We’re helping people appreciate the post office at a younger age.

-Anyway, this is fun.
 Six is pretty much the perfect age to start checking your mailbox.
 And if you’ve waited until you were ten, well, you’re four years behind but still, it’s not too late.
 And if you’re sixteen, that’s okay, there’s still something of the kid left.
 And if you’re sixty, well… okay.
 You’re young at heart.